n8n-io/n8n-docs/docs/environments/version-control/using.md

 If your n8n instance [connects to a Git repository](/environments/version-control/setup/), you need to keep your work in sync with Git.

-[TODO: before publishing, confirm members can use git, not just instance owners - they couldn't when you started drafting]

 ## Fetch other people's work